getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - A certain number of predefined scalar functions (sin(t), cos(t), pow(t,u), sqrt(t), sqr(t), Heaviside(t) to be described ...).
 A scalar function can be appile to scalar or vector/matrix/tensor expression.
 It applies componentwise.
 For functions having two arguments (pow(t,u), min(t,u) ...) if two non-scalar arguments are passed, the dimension have to be the same.
 For instance "max([1;2],[0;3])" will return "[0;3]".

-  - The constant pi and some special functions: meshdim(u) (for u a fem variable, the dimension of the corresponding mesh), qdim(u) (for u a mesh variable, the dimension of the vector field corresponding to the variable, 1 for a scalar field), Id(n) (indentity nxn matrix).
+  - The constant pi and meshdim and some special functions: qdim(u) (for u a mesh variable, the dimension of the vector field corresponding to the variable, 1 for a scalar field), Id(n) (indentity nxn matrix).

   - Variable names: A list of variables should be given.
 The variables are described on a finite element method or can be a simple vector of unknows.
 For instance "u", "v", "p", "pressure", "electric_field" are valid variable names.
 A variable name should begin by a letter (case sensitive) or un underscore followed by a letter, a number or an undescore.
 The name should not begin by "Test\_", "Grad\_" or "Hess\_".
 The variable name should not correspond to a predefined function (sin, cos, acos ...).
 In case of conflict, the name is understand as a function name.